Easy-Load Kiln Assembly Instructions printer-friendly page icon

 MOVING THE KILN THROUGH A DOOR

-1. Please print out the general dimension drawing for the kiln you are ordering and examine carefully.
+1. Please print out the general dimension drawing for the kiln you are ordering and examine it carefully.

 2. Models EL2424, EL2427, EL2436, EL2448 & EL2848 require a door that is at least 34.7” wide